|Honghan Wu | 吴鸿汉

 - (23 Dec 2017) An application paper describing our SemEHR toolkit has been accepted by JAMIA, titled “SemEHR: A General-purpose Semantic Search System to Surface Semantic Data from Clinical Notes for Tailored Care, Trial Recruitment and Clinical Research”.

 - (27 Nov 2017) Our work of using knowledge graph techniques in predicting adverse drug reactions has published by Scientific Reports.

 - (14 Sept 2017) our abstract titled SemEHR: Surfacing Semantic Data from Clinical Notes in Electronic Health Records for Tailored Care, Trial Recruitment and Clinical Research has been accepted to present as a poster at UK public health science conference and to be published by The Lancet.

 - (5th July 2017) Our data harmonisation and search toolkit for EHR – CogStack is mentioned in Annual Report of the Chief Medical Officer 2016 by the UK Government.

-Short Bio Dr Honghan Wu is a data scientist in Department of Biostatistics and Health Informatics of King’s College London.
-His current research focus is on annotating, analysing and searching large scale healthcare data by utilising Semantic Web and Knowledge Graph techniques.
-Before current post, Dr Wu got two Marie Curie Fellowships in two EU IAPP projects of K-Drive (in Aberdeen University, UK) and TEAM (in ELIKO, Estonia).
-He holds a PhD in computer science from the Southeast University.
-Dr Wu’s expertise is on dealing with huge volume and heterogeneous Semantic Web data, including combining information retrieval and data mining techniques with semantic technologies, including semantic search, summarisation and compression of RDF data, as well as query generation and query answering.
+Short Bio Dr Honghan Wu is a MRC/Rutherford fellow of HRD UK hosted by University of Edinburgh.
+His current research focus is on annotating, analysing and searching large scale healthcare data by utilising text technologies and Knowledge Graph techniques.
+Before current post, Dr Wu was a research fellow in Department of Biostatistics and Health Informatics of King’s College London.
+He got two Marie Curie Fellowships in two EU IAPP projects of K-Drive (knowledge graph techniques) and TEAM (machine learning, web data mining).
+He holds a PhD in computer science from Southeast University, China.